 Certain applications benefit greatly from the use of external heading updates.
-Examples of these applications include where a low quality IMU is used, or where it is impossible to follow recommended alignment procedures, or where a vehicle moves very slowly and/or does not experience many changes in heading.
+Examples of these applications include where a low quality IMU is used, where it is impossible to follow recommended alignment procedures, or where a vehicle moves very slowly and/or does not experience many changes in heading.

-The HMR data format is described in Section 3.2.2, on Page 42
+The HMR data format is described in Section 3.2.2, DMR File on page 40.